fma2/seattle-crime-visualization/README.md

 seattle-crime-visualization
 ===========================

-An application to help Seattle residents understand crime around CenturyLink field
+An application to help Seattle residents understand crime around CenturyLink field.

+This app uses Rails 4.1.4, PostgreSQL, Google Maps API, Google Charts, and the Foundation framework.

 ### How to run: